 Treatment Options for Testicular Pain?

-At Centers of Sexual Medicine and Wellness in Philadelphia and New York we realize that not everyone that has testicular or groin pain is not the same.
+At Rockwell Centers of Sexual Medicine and Wellness we realize that not everyone that has testicular or groin pain is not the same.
 We provide nonsurgical and surgical alternatives.
 Dr. Gittens will decide the most effective treatment for you.

 Types of treatment may include physical therapy, oral therapy, injectable agents, nerve blocking agents, acoustic wave stimulation, and a possible microsurgical spermatic cord denervation.